 - Oil sands (extraction, production and upgrading bitumen)

-- Pipelines (mainline transmission for transporting crude oil and natural gas production).
+- Pipelines (mainline transmission for transporting crude oil and natural gas production) and,

 - Workforce trends and insights – using current or historical data collected from industry and other sources, we explore workforce skills, occupation and demographic shifts.
 This may include a focus on labour market statistics, labour supply data, in-demand jobs, skills or labour gaps, hiring locations or best practices for attracting and retaining workers.

 - Employment and Labour Data interactive dashboard – which provides monthly labour force data from Statistics Canada within the following industry sub-sectors: exploration and production (including oil sands), oil and gas services, and pipelines transmission.

 Across all industries complex problem solving, people management and skills such as negotiation, listening skills and critical thinking are more in demand.

 Increasingly, employers are looking for workers who are comfortable with changing work trends and digital, data-driven, less-structured environments.

 Our COVID series released in the fall of 2020 shares the opportunities, skills and training energy workers and employers believe are in demand.